scrapinghub/web-poet/docs/intro/from-ground-up.rst

-There is no *need* to use other base classes and mixins defined by ``web-poet`` (:class:`~.WebPage`, :class:`~.ResponseShortcutsMixin`, :class:`~.ItemPage`, :class:`~.ItemWebPage`, etc.), but it can be a good idea to familiarize yourself with them, as they are taking some of the boilerplate out.
+There is no *need* to use other base classes and mixins defined by ``web-poet`` (:class:`~.WebPage`, :class:`~.ResponseShortcutsMixin`, :class:`~.JsonResponseShortcutsMixin`, :class:`~.ItemPage`, :class:`~.ItemWebPage`, etc.), but it can be a good idea to familiarize yourself with them, as they are taking some of the boilerplate out.

 Page Object Inputs
 ==================